Why Do We Use Defensive Behavior? Learning To Communicate Well

 Practice finding a synonym of the day to replace some words you commonly use

-Grab a paper and do the daily crossword puzzle, learn new words as you find right answers
+Grab a paper and do the daily crossword puzzle, learn new words as you find the right answers

 Make it fun and get friends involved.
 Keep a game of Words with Friends going.
-Look for quizzes, crossword solver, scrabble and other activities using words that you can do.
+Look for quizzes, crossword solver, scrabble, and other activities using words that you can do.

 If you have a child in school, it can be easier to help them learn new words.
 Parent-teacher center tips for parents can be a place to start looking.
-It’s also important to know that emoji, slang, acronyms, pop culture, memes, gender, sexuality have given new or secrete meanings to some words.
+It’s also important to know that emoji, slang, acronyms, pop culture, memes, gender, and sexuality have given new or secrete meanings to some words.

 How can I learn new words?

 If you’re ready to expand your vocabulary the best thing to do is learn, learn new words that you can start to use in your daily life.
 There are many different things that you can do to get started.
-There are apps that will send you a new word of the day each morning.
+Some apps will send you a new word of the day each morning.
 You can also study a synonym of the day to start to replace your commonly used words with better choices.